-•The service was designed and decorated to meet people's needs.
-People had been supported to personalise their bedrooms and staff ensured people had access to personal possessions that were important to them.
+- •The service was designed and decorated to meet people's needs.
+People had been supported to personalise their bedrooms and staff ensured people had access to personal possessions that were important to them. - •The service had accessible outside space which was maintained with seating available.